Freminet/genshin-dl/README.md

 # Genshin Voice Over downloader

-Downloads the .mp3 audios from the provided URL (made for genshin)
+Downloads the .mp3 audios from genshin wiki (made for genshin)